telerik/kendo-ui-core/docs/controls/editors/dateinput/overview.md

 ## DatePicker Integration

-You cans seamlessly use the DateInput with a DatePicker widget.
-To achieve this behavior, enable the `dateInput` property of the DatePicker.
+You can seamlessly use DateInput with a DatePicker widget.
+To achieve this behavior, enable the `dateInput` property of DatePicker.

 ###### Example